SravanthiMalepati/timezone/README.md

 # timezone
-Installing and using ibraries with npm.
+Installing and using libraries with npm.